MukitCSTE/UVicSENG360Labs/lab04/index.md

 # Part 2: Encryption Mode - ECB vs. CBC #

+The file `pic_original.bmp` contains a simple picture.
+We would like to encrypt this picture so that people without the encryption keys cannot know what is in the picture.
+Please encrypt the file using the ECB (Electronic Code Book) and CBC (Cipher Block Chaining) modes.

+Let us treat the encrypted picture as a picture, and use a picture viewing software such as `eog` to display it.
+However, for the .bmp file format, the first 54 bytes contain the header information about the picture.
+We have to set the header correctly so that the encrypted file can still be treated as a legitimate .bmp file.
+We will replace the header of the encrypted picture with that of the original picture.
+You can use the `ghex` tool to directly modify binary files.

+**Question 1:** Display the encrypted pictures using any picture viewing software.
+Can you derive any useful information about the original picture from the encrypted picture?
+Please explain your observations.

 # Part 3: Encryption Mode - Corrupted Cipher Text #

 # Part 4: Padding #